kwigbo/GBA-Consolizer/Steps/Step7.md

 ## Step 4 - Support Bar

 **Attach the display ribbon cable to the front of the GBA motherboard (Image 4a).
 Make sure the ribbon is seated fully (Image not seated to show orientation of the cable).
-Rest the GBA motherboard on the frame as pictured below (Image 4b).
+Rest the GBA motherboard on the frame as pictured below (Image 4b) and feed the CPU ribbon into the frame.
 Install the Support Bar.
 See Image 4B for support bar orientation.**

 ## Parts